(No ratings)

 Dr. James Huang, MD has received 5 research payments totaling $368,759.

-Dr. James Huang works as a general practice, general pediatrics, and hematology (blood disorders).
+Dr. James Huang is a specialist in general practice, pediatric hematology/oncology, and general pediatrics.
 His areas of expertise include the following: hemolytic anemia, sickle cell disease, and thalassemia.
+Dr. Huang's professional affiliations include Marin General Hospital, Brown and Toland Physicians, and UCSF Benioff Children's Hospitals.
 He attended Baylor College of Medicine for medical school and subsequently trained at a hospital affiliated with Johns Hopkins University for residency.
-Dr. Huang has received the distinction of Top Doctor Marin Magazine.
-Dr. Huang is affiliated with Marin General Hospital (MGH) and UCSF Benioff Children's Hospitals.
+He has received professional recognition including the following: Top Doctor Marin Magazine.
+Dr. Huang's practice in San Francisco, CA is open to new patients as reported by Brown and Toland Physicians.